ThePrimeagen/ts-rust-zig-deez/clj/README.md

 - [x] add make file and update docker image to support babashka instead of leiningen
 - [x] input validation for builtin functions to avoid crashes
 - [x] hash keys can have identifiers
+- [ ] ast should contain reference to lexed element
 - [ ] try print statement after the error message when eval/run errs.
+- [ ] add error type constants instead of string errors
 - [ ] remove (comment) from the files
 - [ ] Add support for
   - [x] null